-Soft front is about opening to things as they are.
-It’s about accepting life as it is rather than longing or worrying about things being different.
-Cultivating this quality within ourselves enables us to remain open to life without shutting down or closing our hearts.
+The soft front is about opening to things as they are.
+It’s about accepting life as it is rather than longing or worrying about the future and wishing things were different.
+Cultivating this quality within ourselves enables us to remain open to life without shutting down or collapsing.

-What I’ve noticed in my own life and in the work that I do with others is that we tend to have it reversed.
-It’s common for us to have a weak back that results in us crumbling during difficult times and then, as a result, we have a hard front.
-We don’t maintain the strength to uphold ourselves and then we develop anger and resentment towards ourselves or others.
+I’ve noticed in my life and work with others that we tend to have it reversed.
+It’s common for us to have a weak back that results in us crumbling during difficult times.
+As a result, we have a hard front.
 We close our hearts and resist life as it is.

-I invite you to spend 10 minutes listening to the audio.
-You can incorporate this practice into your existing meditation practice, or you can use it as a mantra throughout your day.
-It’s about frequently and consistently reminding yourself to meet your life with a strong back and a soft front.
+I invite you to spend 10 minutes listening to the Strong Back; Soft Front guided meditation.
+You can incorporate this practice into your existing meditation practice or use it like a mantra throughout your day- reminding yourself to meet life with a strong back and a soft front.